zrajm/baremark/README.md

-allowing you to use add fragment URL anchors to your text (so that you to put `#text` into your URL to scroll to that part of the page). – This rule is added to the end of the current ruleset using `baremark().push()` (meaning that it will be applied *after* the previously existing rules).
+allowing you to use add fragment URL anchors to your text (so that you to put `#text` into your URL to scroll to that part of the page). – This rule is added to the end of the current ruleset using `baremark().push()` (meaning that it will be applied *after* all the previously existing rules).

 ```
 // Fragment URL anchor: Turns `[#text]` into <a id="text"></a>.